Edirom/Edirom-Online/docs/data-creation-workflow.md

 * [Concordances](#concordances)
 * [Examples of Edirom editions](#examples-of-edirom-editions)

-In the description of how to [setup](docs/setup.md) Edirom Online on a local machine there is the assumption you already have a data package.
+In the description of how to [setup](docs/setup.md) Edirom-Online on a local machine there is the assumption you already have a data package.
 In the early days of Edirom there was a (meanwhile deprecated) Edirom Editor that supported the data creation for writing annotations, creating zones for measures, creating concordances and it created the data package.
-So this document trys to describe the workflow to generate data for an Edirom Edition.
+So this document tries to describe the workflow to generate data for an Edirom Edition.
-If you beyond that also want to customize Edirom Online and the content, eg the table of content of your edition shown in the online publication, have a look to the [customize.md](docs/customize.md).
+If you beyond that also want to customize Edirom-Online and the content, e.g. the table of content of your edition shown in the online publication, have a look at the [customize.md](docs/customize.md).

 ## Prepare repositories

 Start with the creation of two repositories on your own account or create an organization for your edition that will contain all the content.
-* software: create a fork of the [Edirom Online](https://github.com/Edirom/Edirom-Online) for your own edition for later edition-specific modifications to the software
+* software: create a fork of the [Edirom-Online](https://github.com/Edirom/Edirom-Online) for your own edition for later edition-specific modifications to the software
 * data: create a repository for your Edirom data, the [Edition Example](https://github.com/Edirom/EditionExample) might be helpful as a start, but you could fill up your data repository also on your own

 ## Prepare the working environment

-You can decide between three different ways to work with your edition data, that affects the editor you will choose.
+You can decide between three different ways to work with your edition data that affects the editor you will choose.
 1. eXide, the build-in XQuery IDE from eXist-db
-    - if you work with this editor, your changes will only be temporarely visible as long as your local edirom-online is running
+    - if you work with this editor, your changes will only be temporarily visible as long as your local Edirom-Online is running
     - it is more likely, you use this option only for testing small changes, but save your changes also permanently
 2. oXygen XML editor
     - save changes locally